sleuth-io/terraform-provider-sleuth/docs/resources/code_change_source.md

 - `collect_impact` (Boolean) Whether to collect impact for its deploys
 - `include_in_dashboard` (Boolean) Whether to include deploys from this change source in the metrics dashboard
 - `notify_in_slack` (Boolean) Whether to send Slack notifications for deploys or not
 - `path_prefix` (String) What code source path to limit this deployment to.
-Useful for monorepos
+Useful for monorepos.
+Must be used with the [jsonencode()](https://developer.hashicorp.com/terraform/language/functions/jsonencode) function to specify the paths to include and/or exclude respectively. (see example above)

 ### Read-Only